-The programme is divided into two strands: one to provide financial support for industry professionals from the priority sectors listed above to become FE teachers, covering the course costs of teacher training as well as support and mentoring; and another to support the participation and progression of STEM professionals into teaching through a 40-hour paid work placement opportunity and professional development scheme.
+The programme is divided into two strands.
+One strand is to provide financial support for industry professionals from the priority sectors listed above to become FE teachers, covering the course costs of teacher training as well as support and mentoring.
+Another strand is to support the participation and progression of STEM professionals into teaching through a 40-hour paid work placement opportunity and professional development scheme.

-This project is part of the Department for Education’s Taking Teaching Further programme managed by the Education and Training Foundation (https://www.et-foundation.co.uk/).
+This project is part of the Department for Education’s Taking Teaching Further programme managed by the Education and Training Foundation (et-foundation.co.uk/).

 Strand 1: Financial Support for Initial Teacher Education

 A fully paid teaching role that offers specialist training in your chosen field.
 You will develop your skills in teaching, and apply your industry knowledge to teaching.
 Each individual to be supported will: